Sierramevouz/Qrush/README.md

-# 🔧 QRANE: Quantum Rewrite And Scheduling Engine
+# 🔧 QRASH: Quantum Rewrite And Scheduling with Hardware awareness

 A modular framework for **quantum circuit rewrite + ILP-based scheduling**, equipped with beam search, unitary equivalence verification, swap cost modeling, and hardware-aware optimization.

 ## 🚀 Overview

-QRANE is a research-oriented toolkit for **automated optimization of quantum circuits**.
+QRASH is a research-oriented toolkit for **automated optimization of quantum circuits**.
 It supports:

 - ✅ Multi-step circuit rewrite with beam search
 - ✅ ILP scheduling under **hardware topology constraints**